sitting-duck/stuff/ai/tensorflow/build_tensorflow_1.14_source_for_Windows/README.md

 0. Before we even start we need to make sure you are running on the correct hardware.
 ![Hardware reqs](hardware_reqs.png)
 That links to here: ``https://developer.nvidia.com/cuda-gpus``.

-Figure out what kind of GPU you have.
+You'll be able to find your card from there.

 At this time (10/11/2019), you need an NVidia GPU.
 You normally will not get these in a laptop unless it is a gaming laptop.
+From the documentation on ``https://www.tensorflow.org/install/gpu``
 ![How to Find out What GPU You Have](how_to_find_out_what_gpu_i_have.png)

 Alternatively, you can also look under Display Adaptors in the Device Manager: